Speak for youself!

 I've just bought an iPhone 5S, because from all the reports the 6 is going to be stupidly large.

 Android made further inroads into the US market at the expense of Apple, according to latest market share snapshot from tech analyst Kantar.
 Meanwhile, Windows Phone has stalled in 2014.
 Neither finding is at all surprising.
-Android devices are available at prices Apple won’t compete with, and months of pre-publicity for the all …
+Android devices are available at prices Apple won’t compete with, and months of pre-publicity for the …

 I've just bought an iPhone 5S, because from all the reports the 6 is going to be stupidly large.